-Satisfactory Academic Progress Standards for Financial Aid Recipients Students must maintain satisfactory progress in order to receive any Federal Title IV or state, or institutional financial aid.
-Satisfactory academic progress
+Satisfactory Academic Progress Standards for Financial Aid RecipientsStudents must maintain satisfactory progress in order to receive any Federal Title IV or state, or institutional financial aid.
+Satisfactory academic progress will be evaluated at the end of each term.

 AA, AS and AAS Degree seeking students will have a maximum of approximately 96 attempted credit hours during which time they may qualify for financial aid.
 (Actual maximum credit hours are 150% of the number of credit hours required to complete the program.
 This may be slightly more or slightly less than 96 credit hours.)
 Once a student has reached this maximum credit hour limit, their eligibility for aid will be exhausted.
 Changes of programs do not extend these time limits.
 All enrollments at the school are counted toward the maximum limit whether or not the student received aid.
 Certificate programs are limited to 150% of the number of credit hours required to complete that program.
 Courses may be repeated once.
 Courses repeated more than once are not eligible for financial aid.
 All repeated courses are counted toward the maximum credit hour limit.
 Transfer credits are counted as credits attempted.